Author: Tamz

 Photo by Ivan Samkov on Pexels.com

 What a beautiful young girl my daughter is becoming.
-When an opportunity arose to follow through on an act of kindness for her friend, she did so without hesitation.
+When an opportunity arose to follow through on an act of kindness for another child, she did so without hesitation.

 I don’t want to snap at my little girl.
 I don’t want to feel so overwhelmed all the time.
 I just want to feel happy again.
 Whatever that is.

 After a huge bout of anxiety, the doctor has put me on anti-anxiety medication.
 I really hoped the tablets would help.
-I mean, to some extent they have.
-I’m definitely not as bad as I was and it’s possible the dosage just isn’t strong enough.
-I just worry that the tablets are what’s making me worse.
+I mean, to some extent, they have.
+I’m definitely not as bad as I was, and it’s possible the dosage just isn’t strong enough.

 I know what I need to do; I need to contact the doctors and speak about it.
 I am just so reluctant to go through another round of feeling rubbish from either upping the dosage or changing entirely to something else.